Last-Minute Gifts for Cinephiles

 • "Seduction: Sex, Lies, and Stardom in Howard Hughes's Hollywood" by Katrina Longworth - $17.99.
 To be completely honest, I like the idea of Longworth's podcast, "You Must Remember This," more than I like the actual podcast.
 I really appreciate her thorough research and impeccably organized content, but I struggle to connect with her persona.
 I mention this not to be a hypercritical asshole, just to say that if you fall into the same boat as me, you should still give her writing a chance -- it's very good!
 If you ever wondered how a monster like Harvey Weinstein flew under the radar for so long, this book gives a nice primer c/o Howard Hughes.

 • "I Like to Watch: Arguing My Way Through the TV Revolution" by Emily Nussbaum - $16.37.
 I'm sorry to say that I haven't actually read this one yet.
 I've been saving it for the right time!
 Nussbaum, a longtime culture critic for The New Yorker, is one of my favorite writers.
-This book is a collection of her old essays (with at last two new ones) organized to make a strong case for TV as a valuable medium, not just a mindless idiot box.
+This book is a collection of her old essays (with at least two new ones) organized to make a strong case for TV as a valuable medium, not just a mindless idiot box.

 Who wouldn't want to spend some time with the amazing Sally Potter?